badgib/AdventOfCode2024/README.md

 ## ADVENT OF CODE 2024 ##

 It's just my small repo to keep track of the tasks.
-It shall be updated with a one day delay not to encourage cheating
+It shall be updated with a one day delay not to encourage cheating.
+I know that the code could be more optimised and generally done more pythonic way but it is what it is and it works.
+I try to comment up the code and make it readable so struggling people can maybe learn a thing or two.

 ### DAY ONE ###